openhive-network/HAfAH/README.md

 	- it's java based, so you'll probably need to install openjdk (recomended: `openjdk-11-jre` and `openjdk-11-jdk`)

-2. Run HAfAH (in this example on port 8095)
+2. Run python HAfAH (in this example on port 8095)
+3. Run postgREST HAfAH (in this example on port 3000)
-3. Run hived (in this example on http port 8091)
+4. Run hived (in this example on http port 8091)
-4. Start load tests by executting:
+5. Start load tests by executing:

 ```
 ./tests/performance/run_perf_tests.bash /path/to/extracted/apache-jmeter-*/bin/bin/jmeter /path/to/performance/directory <1'st port to benchmark> [<N port to benchmark> ... ]